 The recollection of God's past deliverance and the hope of future glory was insufficient to bring Judah to its knees in repentance.
 The threat of judgement from the north and punishment for past sins could not move the petulant people to consider their way.

-Although it is easy to find fault with Judah's rebellious ways and be critical of their attitude, we should be prepared to learn from their failure and consider our ways to see if we obeying the instructions that we have received and are waking in spirit and truth.. we also need to examine if we have chosen to walk in His righteous way and fulfil His instructions to the Church.
+Although it is easy to find fault with Judah's rebellious ways and be critical of their attitude, we should be prepared to learn from their failure and consider our ways to see if we are obeying the instructions that we have received and are waking in spirit and truth.
+We also need to examine if we have chosen to walk in His righteous way and fulfil His instructions to the Church.

-Have we walked in the 'old ways', that stands on the word of truth and lead us in the way of righteousness, or have we bought into a watered-down doctrine and a compromised faith through adopting worldly philosophies or engaging in fleshly behaviour.
+Have we walked in the 'old ways' that stand on the Word of truth and lead us in the way of righteousness, or have we bought into a watered-down doctrine and a compromised faith through adopting worldly philosophies or engaging in fleshly behaviour.
 Have we dishonoured our Lord through unbelief or disobedience?

-Heavenly Father, thank You for faithful men like Jeremiah who was obedient to his calling, despite the immense opposition he received from his fellow-countrymen.
-I pray that I may be faithful to my calling and walk in the way of peace and righteousness, for Your name's sake.. even when I am opposed by family or friends.
-Keep me low and the cross and broken before you I pray, and may I walk in spirit and truth towards the high calling of God in Christ Jesus.
-May I die to self and live for Christ alone for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for Jeremiah who was obedient to his calling despite the immense opposition he received from his fellow-countrymen.
+I pray that I may be faithful to my calling and walk in the way of peace and righteousness for Your name's sake, even when I am opposed by family or friends.
+Keep me low at the Cross and broken before You.
+May I walk in spirit and truth towards the high calling of God in Christ Jesus, dying to self and living for Christ alone for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.